Sinivasan Pandiyan: Chennai City

 In June 2017, it was announced that Pandiyan was signed by Chennai City for the I-League.
 He made his professional debut for the club on 4 December 2017 in Chennai City's second match of the 2017–18 season against Gokulam Kerala.
 Pandiyan started and played the whole match as Chennai City drew 1–1.
 By the end of the season, Pandiyan had played in 17 matches for Chennai City, starting 16, while playing a pivotal role for the club from midfield and forming a partnership with Michael Soosairaj.

-According to Pandiyan, he initially struggled to adapt to playing in the I-League before coming comfortable.
+According to Pandiyan, he initially struggled to adapt to playing in the I-League before becoming comfortable.
 "It was difficult at first because it was a new level altogether.
 I couldn’t play that well but I started to improve my game as the season went by.
 I adjusted to the I-League level soon and I’m very happy that I could play at such a level," he said at the end of the season.

 Chennaiyin

-After his breakout season with Chennai City, Pandiyan signed a three year contract with local Indian Super League side Chennaiyin on 13 April 2018.
+After his breakout season with Chennai City, Pandiyan signed a three-year contract with local Indian Super League side Chennaiyin on 13 April 2018.